 Senior Merkel ally calls for common European arms export rules

-BERLIN (Reuters) - One of Chancellor Angela Merkel's main allies in parliament has called for Europe to adopt common arms export regulations, saying there would be an increasing number of European defense companies in future.
+BERLIN Aug 17 (Reuters) - One of Chancellor Angela Merkel's main allies in parliament has called for Europe to adopt common arms export regulations, saying there would be an increasing number of European defence companies in future.

 Volker Kauder, the floor leader of Merkel's conservatives in the Bundestag lower house of parliament, said the latest conflicts showed military capabilities were needed even in the 21st century to preserve international law and protect human rights.

-"We therefore need to preserve key areas of defense engineering in Germany but there aren't enough orders from Germany's armed forces to ensure that, so more and more European defense firms will emerge, especially German-French ones," he said in an interview with German newspaper Welt am Sonntag.
+"We therefore need to preserve key areas of defence engineering in Germany but there aren't enough orders from Germany's armed forces to ensure that, so more and more European defence firms will emerge, especially German-French ones," he said in an interview with German newspaper Welt am Sonntag.

-"I think that's also logical and in this context export regulations for arms must also be harmonized at a European level," he added.
+"I think that's also logical and in this context export regulations for arms must also be harmonised at a European level," he added.

 Kauder said the German Economy Ministry needed to take part in this.
 Sigmar Gabriel, the economy minister, recently unveiled a more restrictive policy on arms exports to sensitive regions.